ericxiao251/spark-syntax/src/Chapter 6 - Tuning & Spark Parameters/Section 1.1 - Understanding how Spark Works.md

 These `threads/processes` are allocated a certain amount of memory and processing power on a single machine where the main application is running.

-TODO: insert picture of a cluster of worker/master nodes.

 Think about how your computer can handle multiple applications at once.
 This is multiple processes running on a single machine.

 **Distributed Computing (Clusters and Nodes)**